-A literature survey examined the key influences on the survival of faecal coliforms in streams and rivers.
-These were found to be light and turbidity, temperature and pH.
-Although faecal coliform survival is influenced by a wide range of other interactions and mechanisms; competition from, and predation by, the natural microbial community, particle interactions and nutrient effects.
+1. The key influences on the survival of faecal coliforms in streams and rivers are light and turbidity, temperature and pH.
+Faecal coliform survival is influenced by a wide range of other interactions and mechanisms; of these, competition from - and predation by - the natural microbial community, particle interactions and nutrient effects are the most important.
 The self purification ability of a water is also a function of water quality.
-In poor quality or sewage contaminated waters the purifying effect of sunlight and the influence of temperature changes are diminished.
+In poor quality or sewage-contaminated waters the purifying effect of sunlight and the influence of temperature changes are diminished.

 These die-off effects are reflected in the seasonality observed in long time series of faecal coliform concentrations.
-For example, in winter fewer daylight hours, lower temperatures, moister catchment surface, shorter residence times in river reaches and protection from light and predation by particulates results in enhanced survival.
-Supply and transport factors also tend to result in higher winter concentrations; more rapid transport from the catchment surface, frequent operation of storm sewage overflows and scouring of settled organisms.
-In the summer months the effects are reversed, die-off through-out the catchment is enhanced and low flows result in minimal transport within the catchment.
+For example, in winter fewer daylight hours, lower temperatures, a more moist catchment surface, shorter residence times in river reaches, protection from light and predation by particulates, results in enhanced survival.
+Supply and transport factors also tend to result in higher winter concentration, more rapid transport from the catchment surface, frequent operation of storm sewage overflows and scouring of settled organisms.
+In the summer months these effects are reversed: die-off throughout the catchment is enhanced and low flows result in minimal transport within the catchment.
 This is not, however, always the case.
 Where the rate of input of organisms to a stream is very high, die-off effects will be reduced and dilution will cause the greatest observed change in bacterial concentration.

-Examination of the key processes of faecal coliform transport within catchments demonstrated how the significance of different processes and sources of faecal contamination change with location.
-In headwater areas the supply of organisms is dominated by non-point sources; organisms are transported from the catchment surface by a combination of surface run-off and non-matrix throughflow in the subsurface zone during rainfall events.
+2. Examination of the key processes of faecal coliform transport within catchments demonstrated how the significance of different processes and sources of faecal contamination change with location.
+In headwater areas the supply of organisms is dominated by non-point sources; organisms are transported from the catchment surface by a combination of surface run-off and non-matrix through-flow in the subsurface zone during rainfall events.
 Further downstream the emphasis changes, point sources and channel storage interactions becoming more significant to the supply of contaminative organisms.

-Previous models for faecal coliform dynamics used a range of approaches.
+3. Previous models for faecal coliform dynamics used a range of approaches.
 Multivariate statistical approaches relate the bacterial concentration to a number of driving variables using simple statistical relationships.
-Simple deterministic first order decay functions have been used for describing the exponential die-off of a bacterial population and in application to rivers have been combined with equations to describe fluid mixing processes and flow hydraulics.
+Simple deterministic first order decay functions have been used to describe exponential die-off of a bacterial population and in application to rivers have been combined with equations to describe fluid mixing processes and flow hydraulics.
 These models all lacked the necessary structure to describe the process of bacterial transport in rivers adequately.
-Only the model of Jenkins (1984) sought to describe the transfer of organisms to and from storage within the channel.
+The model of Jenkins (1984) sought to describe the transfer of organisms to and from storage within the channel.

-Field experiments carried-out during the project provided enough information to improve considerably upon the results of Jenkins.
-Although the eventual model structure is similar to that used by Jenkins, fewer parameters are required, the model gives a better description of the physical processes occurring within the channel and simulates observed faecal coliform concentrations where existing models clearly could not.
+Field experiments carried out during the project provided information to improve upon the results of Jenkins.
+Although the eventual model structure is similar, fewer parameters are required.

-The model structure and operation incorporates the following assumptions.
-The channel-store is distributed across the entire channel and that the regions of storage respond sequentially to rises in flow.
-Any given rise in flow will produce entrainment of organisms from the channel.
-At any quasi-steady flow the active supply area of organisms will become depleted.
-No further entrainment can be assumed once the flow recession commences.
+4. The model structure and operation incorporates the following assumptions:

+- the channel-store is distributed across the entire channel; - the regions of storage respond sequentially to rises in flow; - any given rise in flow will produce entrainment of organisms from the channel; - at any quasi-steady flow, the active supply area of organisms will become depleted.

+Entrainment is assumed to cease once the flow recession commences.
 Further higher flows will still release organisms from storage.

-The model incorporates terms for the effects of environmental influences; sunlight and turbidity, temperature and pH, on faecal coliform survival in the water column, derived from data in the literature.
+The model incorporates terms for the effects of sunlight and turbidity, temperature and pH on faecal coliform survival in the water column.
+These were derived from data in the literature.